-- Include a complete, cost-effective, and allowable budget (e.g., reasonable, allocable, and necessary for program activities). - Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant expenditures. - Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the program. - It is recommended that the budget clearly identify activities proposed in the planning and implementation phases.

-Applicants applying for funding that includes the purchase of Unmanned Aerial Systems (UAS), Unmanned Aircraft (UA), and/or Unmanned Aerial Vehicles (UAVs) must receive written prior approval from BJA post-award through the submission and approval of a Grant Award Modification.
+- Include a complete, cost-effective, and allowable budget (e.g., reasonable, allocable, and necessary for project activities). - · Budget narratives should demonstrate generally how applicants will maximize cost effectiveness of grant - Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the objectives of the project. - It is recommended that the budget clearly identify activities proposed in the planning and implementation phases.
+Applicants applying for funding that includes the purchase of UAS/UA/UAV's must receive written prior approval from BJA post-award through the submission and approval of a Grant Award Modification.